AlaSQL/alasql/README.md

 1. Limited functionality for transactions
 2. ORDER BY clause on three or more UNIONS ( [See example in Alasql console](http://alasql.org/console?select 10 as a union all select 20 as a union all select 30 as a order by a desc) )
 3. AVG() does not work
-4. Alasql is still sync
+4. DELETE FROM table and UPDATE still not working with IndexedDB

 Probably, there are many of others.
 Please, [give me a chance](https://github.com/agershun/alasql/issues) to fix them.
 Thank you!